Shane Jett: Oklahoma Senate

 On June 18, 2024, Jett faced Sharp again.
 There were two other candidates in the race.
 Jett ended up with just over 50% of the vote, avoiding a runoff, with 3,573 votes to Sharp's 1,921 votes.
 Jett was unopposed in the November 5, 2024 general election.

 On September 3, 2024, Jett was announced as the chair of the Oklahoma Freedom Caucus.
 In February 2025 he opposed a bill to ban the use of corporal punishment on disabled schoolchildren.
 He described the ban as a "a top down socialist aligned ideological, unilateral divorce between parents’ ability to collaborate with their local schools to establish a disciplined regimen.”

 In September 2025, Jett introduced Senate Bill 1187 that would "require public universities in the state to have a memorial plaza dedicated to the late Charlie Kirk, the conservative activist who was shot and killed September 10 at the Utah Valley University campus in Orem, Utah, and also Senate Bill 1188 that would designate Kirk’s birthday, October 14, as "Charlie Kirk Free Speech Day" in Oklahoma.

+In January 2026, Jett filed a bill to bar state legislators from drinking alcohol at the Oklahoma State Capitol and released a statement claiming other senators gave speeches "fueled by Tito's and vodka" during the last legislative session.
+Senate Pro Tem Lonnie Paxton called the accusations "baseless" and removed Jett as vice chairman of the senate rules committee.